Good Friday for under 5s

 It is worth remembering that the story of Good Friday is not a complete story.
 It only makes sense when we hear the story of Easter Sunday too.
 So do tell them together!
 Make sure your little person is aware that Jesus didn’t stay dead and that his death was a very important part of God’s story.

 Consider exploring the story not just at Easter time but at other points in the year as part of the bigger story of the Bible.
 You might want to use a Bible storybook such as The Garden, The Curtain and The Cross, or view it on YouTube here.
 Crossroads Kids have an Easter video for under 2s that sets Jesus’s death in its proper context.
+You can get more ideas on how to tell the whole story from this podcast episode.

 5 Explain death as a part of life

 You may have other opportunities to talk about death in everyday life, whether that’s passing a funeral procession or the death of a pet, friend or relative.
+These all help children build a healthy, hope-filled understanding of death.

 You might also be interested in: